Faheezah60/embedded-system-portfolio/simulation/blinking-led-light/README.md

 - Basic circuit simulaation

 ## NOTE
 This is my first simple embedded system simulation project.
-I will be improving and building more complex project as i countinue learning.
+I will be improving and building more complex project as i continue learning.